cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-evasi0n6.md

 redirect_from:
   - /evasion6
   - /evasi0n6
-discordNoticeText: For support in English, ask for help on the r/LegacyJailbreak <a href="http://discord.legacyjailbreak.com/">Discord Server</a>.
+discordNoticeText: For support in English, ask for help on the r/LegacyJailbreak [Discord Server](http://discord.legacyjailbreak.com/).
 pkgman: cydia
 extra_contributors:
   - hopolapopola